konskons11/FungID/Readme.md

 A) Mode selection button: Allows users to enable/switch to "TRAIN MODE", while disabling "TEST MODE".

-B) File Path display text field: Displays the path to the input image dataset.
+B) Image(s) directory text field: Displays the path to the input image dataset.

-C) Train Model button: Opens a file dialog to select the directory of the input image dataset and once selected, the model training process is inititated.
+C) Train Model button: Click to open a file dialog to select the directory of the input image dataset and once selected, the model training process is inititated.

 D) Progress Bar: Indicates the completion percentage of the training process real-time.